 Since the formation in 2017, Partners for Pollinators and the City have worked together to promote the planting of pollinator plots in Faribault and to educate the community about the importance of pollinators.

-In 2019, Faribault was one of five Minnesota cities to receive an award from the Pollinator Friendly Alliance.
+In 2019, Faribault was one of five Minnesota cities to receive an award from the Pollinator Friendly Alliance for adopting a Pollinator-Friendly Resolution.

 May is Faribault Pollinator Month